Throughout this section, terms in italics are defined in the compensation glossary.

 Because your employer probably pays the full cost of your pension plan (if you have one), pension plan benefits are an important component of the total compensatio package.
 Your own Summary Plan Descriptions (SPDs) or the plan document will tell you how much pension you accrue for your service. [return to top]

 Social Security.
 Social Security is a complicated benefit program sponsored by the U.S. federal government.
 Often noted as FICA (Federal Insurance Contribution Act) on your paystub, Social Security covers three benefits: disability, retirement, and Medicare.
 The FICA taxes you pay out of your paycheck and your employer's matching payment help fund these three programs.

-The Social Security tax is a flat rate of 10.4 percent, a smaller portion of which is paid by employees and a larger portion by employers.
-In other words, for the year 2012, the employee pays 4.2 percent of the first $110,100 of a worker's annual pay while the employer pays 6.2 percent of the first $110,100 of a worker's annual pay.
-Medicare cost is an additional 1.45 percent on all pay, which is paid by both employees and employers.
-Altogether, if your pay is below the Social Security Taxable Wage Base ($110,100 in 2012), you pay 5.65 percent of your payroll income to FICA taxes.
+The Social Security tax is a flat rate of 12.4 percent, the cost of which is shared evenly between employers and employees.
+In other words, for the year 2015, the employee pays 6.2 percent of the first $118,500 of a worker's annual pay and the employer pays the same 6.2 percent of the first $118,500 of a worker's annual pay.
+In addition, Employers and employees each pay 1.45 percent on all pay for Medicare costs.
+Altogether, if your pay is below the Social Security Taxable Wage Base ($118,500 in 2015), you pay 7.65 percent of your payroll income to FICA taxes.